Captive Portal Not Showing on Mac - Fix the Missing WiFi Login Screen

 Fix 3 - Flush DNS and Renew DHCP Lease

 A stale DNS cache can prevent the captive portal redirect from working even after you have disconnected your VPN.
+If you want to confirm which server is answering your DNS queries afterwards, the DNS lookup tool shows the records your resolver returns.

 - Open Terminal (Applications → Utilities → Terminal).